 Yellowstone is our nations largest National Park covering more than 2.2 million acres or more than 4 times the area of Great Smoky Mountains National Park.

-In 1871, Ferdinand Hayden led an expedition that included artist Thomas Moran and photographer William H. Jackson.
-They brought back images that helped convince Congress that the area known as Yellowstone needed to be protected and preserved.
+The explorer Ferdinand Hayden led an expedition in 1871 which included the artist Thomas Moran and photographer and painter William H. Jackson.
+The expedition brought back images and paintings that helped convince Congress that Yellowstone needed to be protected and made available for all the world to experience.

 Yellowstone has some of the most unusual geology in the world.
 In the same day you can visit vast plains sometimes filled with herds of bison or elk, see towering waterfalls descending into deep gorges, witness incredible geothermal wonders, see pristine lakes and explore dense forests.